loxosceles/isession/README.md

 services:
   isession:
     container_name: isession
-    # This image has uv and iPython installed, so you can use uv as the package
+    # This image is build from the Dockerfile in this repository.
+It has uv and
-    # manager
+    # iPython (system-wide) installed.
     image: ${DOCKER_REPOSITORY}/isession:1.0.0
     # This command creates a new virtual environment from your project
     # dependencies and makes them available in the iPython shell, so you can